tonyskidmore/terraform-azurerm-aks-devops-agent/examples/local_job/README.md

 This example uses [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) as the Kubernetes target and deploys Azure DevOps agents using a `ScaledObject`.
 A placeholder deployment is used to create an offline agent to avoid `No agent found in pool <pool-name> which satisfies the specified demands` errors.

+_Note:_ The `placeholder-agent` needs to appear in the Agents list before submitting pipeline jobs.

 See: [Autoscaling Azure Pipelines agents with KEDA](https://keda.sh/blog/2021-05-27-azure-pipelines-scaler/).

 <!-- BEGIN_TF_DOCS -->